Updated on May 29, 2026 Responding to Climate Change

 < Regarding the Revision of GHG Emissions >

-The Kuraray Group has reviewed its calculation methodology to improve the accuracy of accounting for byproduct CO₂ generated in the new activated carbon manufacturing process at Calgon Carbon.
+The Kuraray Group has reviewed its calculation methodology to improve the accuracy of accounting for byproduct CO₂ generated in the new activated carbon manufacturing process at Calgon Carbon Corporation.
 In addition, in light of feedback received from a third-party organization during the preparation process for obtaining voluntary assurance of GHG emissions, we improved the accuracy of the underlying activity data and emission factors.
-We also expanded the scope of calculation.
 As a result of these improvements, starting in 2024, the Kuraray Group implemented retroactive revisions back to 2021, which served as the base year for its Group’s GHG emissions reduction targets.
 The results of the revision and details of the changes are shown in the table below.

 Table: Breakdown of Revisions to Scope 1 and 2 Emissions